Laurentian Bank of Canada (LB.TO) (TSE:LB) Price Target Increased to C$28.00 by Analysts at National Bank Financial

-Laurentian Bank of Canada (LB.TO) (TSE:LB) had its price objective lifted by National Bank Financial from C$26.00 to C$28.00 in a research note issued to investors on Tuesday, Anlyst Ratings reports.
-They currently have an underperform rating on the stock.
+Laurentian Bank of Canada (LB.TO) (TSE:LB) had its price target lifted by research analysts at National Bank Financial from C$26.00 to C$28.00 in a report issued on Monday, BayStreet.CA reports.
+The firm currently has an “underperform” rating on the stock.
+National Bank Financial’s price objective points to a potential downside of 14.48% from the stock’s current price.

-LB has been the topic of a number of other research reports.
-BMO Capital Markets lifted their price target on shares of Laurentian Bank of Canada (LB.TO) from C$30.00 to C$32.00 in a research note on Monday, December 7th.
-CIBC lifted their price target on shares of Laurentian Bank of Canada (LB.TO) from C$30.00 to C$32.00 in a research note on Monday, December 7th.
-Credit Suisse Group lifted their price target on shares of Laurentian Bank of Canada (LB.TO) to C$30.00 and gave the stock an underperform rating in a research note on Tuesday.
-Scotiabank lifted their price target on shares of Laurentian Bank of Canada (LB.TO) from C$30.00 to C$33.00 in a research note on Monday, December 7th.
-Finally, TD Securities lifted their price target on shares of Laurentian Bank of Canada (LB.TO) from C$32.00 to C$35.00 and gave the stock a hold rating in a research note on Monday, December 7th.
-Three equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company.
-The stock presently has an average rating of Hold and a consensus price target of C$31.06.
+Several other analysts have also recently issued reports on LB.
+Credit Suisse Group upped their price objective on Laurentian Bank of Canada (LB.TO) to C$30.00 and gave the company an “underperform” rating in a research note on Tuesday, December 8th.
+CSFB upped their price objective on Laurentian Bank of Canada (LB.TO) from C$28.00 to C$30.00 in a research note on Monday, December 7th.
+TD Securities increased their price objective on Laurentian Bank of Canada (LB.TO) from C$32.00 to C$35.00 and gave the stock a “hold” rating in a report on Monday, December 7th.
+Scotiabank increased their price objective on Laurentian Bank of Canada (LB.TO) from C$30.00 to C$33.00 in a report on Monday, December 7th.
+Finally, CIBC increased their price target on Laurentian Bank of Canada (LB.TO) from C$30.00 to C$32.00 in a research note on Monday, December 7th.
+Three research analysts have rated the stock with a sell rating and three have assigned a hold rating to the company.
+Laurentian Bank of Canada (LB.TO) presently has a consensus rating of “Hold” and an average price target of C$31.06.

 Laurentian Bank of Canada (LB.TO) Company Profile